 We are today convinced that the hotel played an important part of the setting.
 A maître d’hôtel in a fictional hotel located in Balbec is largely inspired by the head of service of the Ritz, Olivier.
 Proust, who was independently wealthy, often arrived late at night at the Ritz to dine alone.
 Olivier had to reserve a private room, see that the temperature was exactly right, windows carefully padded to keep out any possible draught.

 In his last months (1922), Proust – when he felt like fried sole or roast chicken, the meals were sent to him from the Ritz.
 On his death bed he wanted only cold beer, which also had to come from the Ritz.
 Unfortunately, it arrived too late.

 César Ritz has left us more than one hotel in the world, but this is maybe his greatest but certainly not his final statement.
 Although handicapped since a breakdown in 1902, he was still actively involved in the opening of the Ritz in London.

-However, most credit must go to the people who currently run the hotel, and to those who have run it for the past century.
+However, equal credit must go to the people who who have run it for the past century.
 One of them was Frank Meyer, a legendary bartender of the 1920s, whose barkeeping book The Artistry of Mixing Drinks has become one of the bibles of the trade.
 Write to us for a free copy of the pdf.